Dmdv/Dmdv/README.md

 ## Hey! 👋
-With 15 years in backend and 5 years in blockchain development, I've dedicated my career to building robust financial platforms and blockchain
+With 15 years in backend and 5 years in blockchain development, I've dedicated my career to building robust financial platforms and blockchain.
+I'm driven by curiosity and it didn't kill me yet.

 - Blockchain development
 - Developing trading infrastructure for trading platform